tommasobonomo/covid19-italy/README.md

 # COVID-19 in Italy

-Quick streamlit dashboard to visualise the impact of COVID-19 in Italy
+Quick Streamlit dashboard to visualise the impact of COVID-19 in Italy

 ## Demos

-* Hosted with Streamlit at this [link](https://share.streamlit.io/tommasobonomo/covid19-italy/src/COVID-19-Italy.py).
+Hosted with Streamlit at this [link](https://share.streamlit.io/tommasobonomo/covid19-italy/src/COVID-19-Italy.py).
-* Deployed on Heroku at this [link](https://covid19italy.herokuapp.com/) (Heroku free tier).
-* This other [deployment](https://covid19italy.crisidev.org/) is hosted by @crisidev on a more powerful machine.

 ## Install and run